Tanner90909/Tanner90909/README.md

 Hi!
-My name is Tanner McDaniel and I am a student learning to code for the very first time.
+My name is Tanner McDaniel and I am a Full stack web developer.
+I learned to code at Awesome Inc's web developer bootcamp in the Fall of 2023.
+I am proficient in React, Next.js, Javascript, HTML, CSS, Python, FastAPI, SQL.
+I love to build and create projects so contact me and let's build something awesome together!